Signed in as:

 Children with learning issues often struggle with academic goals.

-such as reading, writing and/or mathematics .
-They can also interfere with higher level skills such as organisation, time planning,
+Learning disabilities are neurologically-based processing problems.
+These processing problems can interfere with learning basic skills such as reading, writing and/or mathematics .
+They can also interfere with higher level skills such as organisation, time planning, abstract reasoning, long or short term memory and attention.

 Generally speaking, people with learning disabilities are of average or above average intelligence.
-There often appears to be a gap
+There often appears to be a gap between the individual’s potential and actual achievement.

 This is why learning disabilities are referred to as “hidden disabilities”: the person looks perfectly “normal” and seems to be a very bright and intelligent person,